Rancilio Silvia Pro X Dual Boiler Review

 Rancilio Silvia Pro X Features Review

-Let’s see how Rancilio fixed the issues above, and what other features they included in the newer member of their home brewing espresso machine line.
+Let’s see how Rancilio fixed the issues above, and what other features they included in the newer member of their home brewing espresso machine line. (the SCA-standard 9-bar espresso definition)

-We are going to focus on emphasizing what’s new on the machine, and how are these differences going to help you pull espresso shop quality shots.
+We are going to focus on emphasizing what’s new on the machine, and how these differences are going to help you pull espresso shop quality shots.

 The Older Silvia Model